tesselode/tesselode.github.io/content/articles/2022-04-23-audio-libraries-considered-challenging/index.md

 Waiting for other threads to unlock the data does, in fact, block the audio thread, which is one of the things we definitely shouldn't do.
 So `Mutex`es are out.

+{% aside() %}

+After proofreading this article, someone brought to my attention that I can use `try_lock` to avoid blocking the audio thread.
+Rather than wrapping the whole `Sound` in a `Mutex`, I could wrap just the parts I need to control from the gameplay thread.
+For example, I could have a `volume_change` field that's shared between the `Sound` and the `SoundHandle`.
+When the audio thread checks for volume changes, if the field is locked, it could just skip the check and try again later.

+I haven't tried this solution, so I don't know if it would work well.

+The same proofreader also found a crate called [`trailing_cell`](https://crates.io/crates/trailing_cell) which might be useful for cross-thread information updates.

+{% end %}

 ### Shared ownership via atomics